Joessarian/FIFA-Freestyle-16/README.md

     http://downloads.fifa-infinity.com/fifa-16/i68-controller-2-0-2/

+- **(4.)**
+           1. Download the mod archive from here:
+           - "Clone or Download" + "Download ZIP"
-- **(4.)** Download the archive from here and the FIFA directory files found below under "Downloads":
+           2. Then, download the FIFA directory files found below under "Downloads":

     - Extract the FIFA 16 folder within the archive above to your FIFA 16 main folder and overwrite files as